edgio-docs/edgio-docs/src/pages/guides/performance.md

 -   Scalability. {{ PRODUCT }} automatically scales resources whenever it detects increased traffic levels.
 -   Origin Shield.
 This promotes high availability by funneling requests to a second caching layer instead of your web servers or our Serverless Compute Lambda workers.
 The first caching layer consists of our edge POPs, while the second caching layer consists of our global POPs.
 -   Redundancy. {{ PRODUCT }} computes your code within two data centers.
 These data centers, which are located close to your API servers, are configured with automatic DNS failover.
 Additionally, each data center provides redundancy for individual processes and load balances the traffic between them.

-{{ PRODUCT }} speeds up your development lifecycle and fosters transparency.
-In addition to providing a CDN-as-code approach to configuration, Observability to identify and resolve performance issues, and traffic splitting to quickly test different versions of your site, {{ PRODUCT }}:

--   Generates a site preview whenever a developer pushes commits to source control.
-This site preview allows QA testers, code reviewers, and other stakeholders to immediately try out the developer's changes.
--   Allows you to view old versions of your app.
-Use this capability to discover when a bug was introduced or to quickly compare speed measurements between multiple iterations of your app.

 ## Regions {/*regions*/}